Civic Stadium (Eugene, Oregon): New facility

 In 2020, the stadium site was replaced with a youth sports facility, Civic Park, with a fieldhouse and an outdoor artificial turf soccer field.
 In 2024, locker rooms and seating for 3,500 spectators was added to complete the stadium project.
-The USL Eugene soccer club will play its home games at the stadium beginning in 2025.
+The lower-league soccer club Sporting Cascades FC of third-division league USL League One was expected to play its home games at the stadium beginning in 2025, but was delayed until 2027.
+Currently, the Bushnell University soccer teams compete at Civic Park.